Description

 History

-Forest Hill was rural until the 19th century and was part of the Great North Wood which was oak forest covering much of modern south London.
-The railway came in 1839 and the removal of the Crystal Palace from Hyde Park to Sydenham in 1854 coincided with the construction of grand houses in the area.
-In 1884 London's oldest surviving public swimming pool was built in Forest Hill and the Horniman Museum was opened in 1901.
-Ted Christmas was a famous local builder from the 1900s to 1930s and 'Christmas houses' are renowned in the area.
-Art Deco influence is shown in the1929 Capitol cinema (now The Capitol pub) and the mansion blocks e.g. Taymount Grange, built in the 1930s.
+Forest Hill remained rural until the 19th century, being part of the Great North Wood—an oak forest that covered much of modern South London.
+The railway came in 1839, and the relocation of the Crystal Palace from Hyde Park to Sydenham in 1854 coincided with the construction of grand houses in the area.
+In 1884 London's oldest surviving public swimming pool was built in Forest Hill and in 1901, the Horniman Museum was opened.
+Ted Christmas, a renowned local builder from the 1900s to the 1930s, left a legacy with the famous 'Christmas houses' in the area.
+The Art Deco influence is evident in the 1929 Capitol cinema and the mansion blocks, such as Taymount Grange, constructed in the 1930s.

 Leisure & Amenities